About Theoretical Roman Archaeology Journal

 Based on the reviewer reports the editorial team will make one of the following decisions:

-- Acceptance: Submission accepted as is.
+- - Accept: Your submission has been accepted as is.

 Overall editorial responsibility rests with the journal’s Editor-in-Chief, who is supported by an expert, international Advisory Committee.